OpenCTI-Platform/opencti/docs/docs/development/connectors.md

 ### Logging

-When something crashes at a user's, you as a developer want to know as much as possible about this incident to easily improve your code and remove this issue.
+When something crashes for a user, you as a developer want to know as much as possible about this incident to easily improve your code and remove this issue.
 To do so, it is very helpful if your connector documents what it does.
 Use `info` messages for big changes like the beginning or the finishing of an operation, but to facilitate your bug removal attempts, implement `debug` messages for minor operation changes to document different steps in your code.

 When encountering a crash, the connector's user can easily restart the troubling connector with the debug logging activated.